Syllabus

 Exams

-• Attending students: two homeworks (out of three available), one to deliver during the course, one to be delivered 7 days before each exam session and, in any case, by the September session.
-Attending students can submit the remaining homework as bonus exercise by specifying clearly in the report that it is a bonus exercise (up to +5 on the final grade).
+• Attending students: two homeworks, one to deliver during the course, one to be delivered 7 days before each exam session and, in any case, by the September session.
+Attending students can submit homework 3 (assigned to non-attending students) as bonus exercise by specifying clearly in the report that it is a bonus exercise (up to +5 on the final grade).

 • Non-attending students and/or after September and/or attending students who failed homeworks: a project made up of three parts (two of which include the first two homeworks assigned during the class) to be delivered 7 days before each exam session (for instance, if the exam date is December 25th, the homework will be delivered by 17th by midnight++ (the ++ means we will not be strict with the submission hour).